gabrielccarvalho/easy-raffle-api/README.md

 - user_id: Is an integer field that recieves the creator's id as data.
 - raffle_name: Is a string field that recieves the raffle name as data.
 - raffle_deadline: Is a string field that recieves the limit date to buy that raffle as data.
-- raffle_prize: Is a string field that recieves the array of prizes that the raffle provides as data.
+- raffle_prize: Is an array field that recieves a string array of prizes that the raffle provides as data.
+- raffle_price: Is a float field that recieves the the raffle price as data.
 - raffle_draw_date: Is a string field that recieves the raffle draw date as data.
 - raffle_price: Is a string field that recieves the raffle price as data.